-- c.
-Roofing colors should be gray or soft earth tones to minimize reflective glare and visual impacts. - Roofs over one (1) story elements, such as those over porches or bays, provide additional articulation of the massing of larger two (2) story structures and are strongly encouraged. - e.
-The design of roof forms and roof planes should consider the area required for solar panels.
+- Ensure roof forms, materials, and detailing are consistent with the chosen architectural style. - Deep roof overhangs, rafter tails, and other roof elements are b. encouraged to create shadow and add depth to building forms.
+Closed soffits and fire-safe vent screens are required. - Roofing colors should be gray or soft earth tones to minimize c. reflective glare and visual impacts. - Roofs over one (1) story elements, such as those over porches or d. bays, provide additional articulation of the massing of larger two (2) story structures and are strongly encouraged. - The design of roof forms and roof planes should consider the area required for solar panels.
 Solar panels should be integrated into the roof design and architecture to maximize solar array.
-Emphasize unbroken roof lines in south and west facing roof areas.
+Emphasize unbroken roof lines in south and west facing roof areas. - Non-residential structures shall meet the U.S. Green Building Council standards for cool roofs.
+This is defined as achieving a 3-year SRI of 64 for a low-sloped roof and 32 for a high-sloped roof. - Residential homes shall include a modest cool roof, defined as g.
+Cool Roof Rating Council (CRRC) Rated 0.15 aged solar reflectance and 0.75 thermal emittance.